vcashk/RoboND-Rover-Project_P1/writeup_template.md

 **Note: running the simulator with different choices of resolution and graphics quality may produce different results, particularly on different machines!
 Make a note of your simulator settings (resolution and graphics quality set on launch) and frames per second (FPS output to terminal by `drive_rover.py`) in your writeup when you submit the project so your reviewer can reproduce your results.**

-*The logic behind  the rover is that the Rover starts always with a move forward status, under a maximuim velocity limit.In case the rover finds a lack of navigable terrain (Rov.nav_angles) the rover will start breaking and turn into stop mode.
-The rover will then steer around until a suffecient navigable terrain is found and will move on forward.My contribution also included in tuning the parameters such as limitation of Rov.nav_angles to determine wether the robot should keep moving forward or stop.
-Other parameter tuned were also the velocity parameters in order to map most of the area in fastest way possible
+*The logic behind  the rover is that the Rover starts always with a move forward status, under a maximuim velocity limit.In case the rover finds a lack of navigable terrain (Rov.nav_angles) the rover will start slowing down  and turn into stop mode.
+The rover will then steer around until a suffecient navigable terrain is found and will move on forward.
-My end results were able to secure a fidelty of no less then 80% and a mapping above 40% this can be tried in the simulation of the code
-There are number f areas which could be improved most notably the fact that once the rover revists already a mapped area time is lost this is a concept which could be further worked on to improve the results.
+Approach also includes in tuning the parameters to limit Rov.nav_angles to determine if the robot should keep moving forward or stop.
+Further velocity parameters tweaked in order to map most of the area in fastest way possible
+Results obtained: fidelty 56.9% and a mapping  81.3% details of settings included

+[image2]: ./output/AutonomousNavigationandMapping/AutonomousModel.png
+[image3]: ./output/AutonomousNavigationandMapping/Settings.png
 ![alt text][image3]